Participants are fully vested and may withdraw funds upon attainment of:

 If submitting a paper form to TIAA, participants are advised to keep a copy for their own records.
 Do not submit distribution requests directly to the UUA staff.

-IRS' Required Minimum Distribution
+IRS' Required Minimum Distribution (RMD)

-The Secure Act impacted the RMD age requirement
+The SECURE Act impacted the applicable age

 Our plan participants must begin to take the IRS required minimum distribution after attaining the applicable age or retiring, whichever is Later.